 This article contains affiliate links that help fund the Earth911 Recycling Directory, the most comprehensive in North America.

 I used a light sandpaper to remove a few old stickers and then cleaned the surface.
 Even though the surface was already smooth, I decided to prime it first.
 Two coats of primer worked perfectly.
 (When priming, make sure the first coat is completely dry before you add the second.)

 Step 2: Add paint — and protection

-I painted both chairs and the table with two coats of white paint.
-After the paint dried completely, I used painter’s tape to create my Hollywood Recency–style design.
+Next, I painted both chairs and the table with two coats of white paint.
+After the paint dried completely, I used painter’s tape to mark off my Hollywood Recency–style design on the table top.

 Step 3: Add cushions

-For the seat cushions, I used a circular wooden plaque, polyester fiber fill and fabric.
+For the seat cushions, I used circular wooden plaques.
+I filled them with polyester fiber fill, covered them with fabric, and stapled the fabric to the wood on the bottom.
 In regard to cutting the fabric, I find that it’s best to keep some extra material (see the above photo) and trim it after you’ve finished attaching it.

 I glued the seat cushions to the chair with extra-strength wood glue and added a self-adhesive monogram.
 I also added a few coats of decoupage medium to seal in the monograms.
 Finally, I reattached the storage pocket and added a knob to the lid.

 I have had this table now for more than two years and it’s still in great shape.
 My daughter uses it every day.
 It’s definitely one of my favorite trash-to-treasure pieces.

 Feature image: Dinah Wulf, DIY Inspired